-At The London Beekeeper we have a vision of what Responsible Urban Beekeeping looks like and how that fits into the evolving structure of a healthy, thriving, urban landscape and ecosystem in London [and cities around the world].
+At The London Beekeeper we have a vision of responsible urban beekeeping that is part of an evolving, healthy, thriving, urban landscape and ecosystem in London.

 It’s a future where cities are greener, healthier and more biodiverse.
 Where more and more spaces in cities provide habitat and forage for pollinators.
-Where architects, town planners, land owners, local and national government, the Mayor’s Office, parks, community groups and homeowners all help to make London a more pollinator and people friendly place.
-Where the landscapes provide beauty, health benefits, food security, and climate change protection.
-Urban and rural spaces must evolve to better suit us and nature.
+Where architects, town planners, parks, land owners, local and national government, community groups and homeowners all help to make their cities more pollinator and people friendly.
+Where urban landscapes provide beauty, health benefits, food security, climate change resilience and pollinator security.
+Urban [and rural] spaces must evolve to better suit us and nature.

-The good news is, we’re not alone!
-There is already huge support coming from all these groups and we’re already seeing exciting changes happening everyday all across the city [and the world].
-We think the changes over the next 20 years will be profound and inspiring for future generations.
+The good news is, we’re not alone in having this vision and work has already begun!
+There are exciting projects happening all across London [and the world!] changing the fabric of our cities.
+We think the changes over the next 50 years will be profound and inspiring for future generations.

-- We are engaging with clients to improve their forage and habitat at their sites
+- Engaging with clients to improve forage and habitat onsite

-- We are changing our business model to allocate roughly 50% of our time to forage improvement
+- Changing our business model to allocate roughly 30% of our time to forage improvement

-- We have said goodbye to clients that don’t want to be part of this journey
+- We have said goodbye to clients that don’t want to be part of this transformative journey

 - We work with world leading greening partners to provide the spaces our clients, their bees and local pollinators need

-- We have turned down many thousands of pounds worth of new contracts where sites can’t provide a forage and habitat surplus
+- We have turned down thousands of pounds worth of contracts where sites can’t provide a forage and habitat surplus

 - We can advise enquirers on how they can help pollinators in direct and in-direct ways.
 We can also find responsibly farmed honey from our list of trusted producers